 - Love Triangle: Wolverine, Mariko and Yukio.
 For once, Wolverine is in a love triangle without Jean...

-- Tokyo Is the Center of the Universe: Many 80's adventures of the X-Men took place in Japan, but this one is the greatest.
+- Tokyo Is the Center of the Universe: The events of the miniseries and subsequent Uncanny issues take place in Tokyo.

 - Villainous Rescue: Yukio rescued Wolverine from The Hand, but only to seduce him, gain his confidence, and kill him as Shingen instructed.
 That she actually fell in love with him for real, and refused to continue that plan, does not deny why did she rescue him in the first place.